27 Foods That Kill Your Sex Drive

 The truth is that both testosterone and estrogen play vitally important roles in the bodies of both sexes and—unless we have a good ratio of one to the other—all sorts of things can get wonky.
 Men can grow breasts; women can sprout excessive facial hair.
 But in both cases, an imbalance of testosterone and estrogen can increase or decrease libido—and a surprising amount of research has gone into figuring out which foods can increase or decrease our T and E levels.

 Below are some of the food items could futz with that delicate balance or be a contributing factor to a sputtering sex drive.
-After you've checked out the sneaky sabotageurs below, find out how to make a comeback with these expert tips:
+After you've checked out the sneaky saboteurs below, find out how to make a comeback by munching on these 20 Foods Guaranteed to Turn You On.

 Processing removes most of the nutrients in whole foods, including ones that are important to your desire for hanky panky.
 For example: When whole wheat is processed into white flour, it loses about three-quarters of its zinc, a mineral essential to men's sexuality and reproduction.
 Eating refined grains can lead to insulin resistance, the last stop before diabetes.
 Diabetes can in turn can accelerate narrowing of the arteries, increasing your risks of heart disease and ED.
 In case you need even more reason to steer clear of certain foods, check out the 150 Worst Packaged Foods in America!